 You can work without any restrictions on this permit for one year, but to keep working in the Netherlands after that you will need to get a new permit based on a different purpose (for example, as a highly-skilled migrant, an employee or self-employed worker).
 Depending on your new Dutch permit, you may or may not need a work permit.

-If you have found a job as a highly skilled migrant or scientific researcher, then your potential employer (not you) can apply for a new residence permit as a highly skilled worker and won’t need a work permit for you.
+If you have found a job as a highly-skilled migrant in the Netherlands or scientific researcher at a Dutch university, then your potential employer (not you) can apply for a new residence permit as a highly skilled worker and won’t need a work permit for you.

-If you have found a job but not as a highly skilled worker, you can apply for a permit as an employee or ‘labour migrant’ – but your employer will need to hold a work permit for you.
+If you have found a job but not as a highly-skilled worker, you can apply for a Dutch resident permit as an employee or labor migrant – but your employer will need to hold a work permit for you.